slie9/Time-Series-Analysis/Time Series Analysis.md

 | l(1,2,12)dlnTotalPriv l(1,2)dlnWeeklyEarn   | 5         | .1143199     | -6.927468 | -919.7777     | -919.0864     | -900.9629     |
 | l(1,2,9,12)dlnTotalPriv l(1,2)dlnWeeklyEarn | 6         | **.1155997** | -6.065608 | -919.0633     | -918.1689     | -897.1127     |

-Now using rolling windows programs for each model, when looking at all models, model 1 has the best BIC and RMSE while models 4 and 5 do not have much going for them.
-In the table below is the respective model, window size, and RMSE for each.
-When run through with rolling windows, the optimal window size was 84 months and it resulted in RMSE of 0.1755403.
+After implementing rolling windows for each model, it was found that model 1 had the lowest BIC and RMSE values, while models 4 and 5 did not perform as well.
+The table below displays the corresponding model, window size, and RMSE for each.
+The optimal window size, when tested, was 84 months and resulted in an RMSE of 0.1755403.

 Table 5 Rolling Windows